-Before you configure a file to tape job, complete the following prerequisites:
+Before you configure a file to tape job, consider the following:

 - You must configure one or more regular media pools with the necessary media set and retention settings.

-- Make sure that files and folders that you want to back up do not contain certain Unicode symbols, including but not limited to the symbols with the following codes: U+D800 – U+DFFF, U+FFFE, U+FFFF (55296 – 57343, 65534, 65535).
-Also the files and folders names must contain only symbols that are supported by the source file system.
+- Make sure that files and folders that you want to back up do not contain certain Unicode symbols, including but not limited to the symbols with the following codes: U+D800 – U+DFFF, U+FFFE, U+FFFF (55296 – 57343, 65534, 65535), U+007C (124).
+Also the file and folder names must contain only symbols that are supported by the source file system.
 Files and folders with unsupported names will be skipped from processing.

 - To back up NDMP volumes, add a storage device that supports the NDMP protocol as an NDMP server.
 For more information, see Adding NDMP Servers.

 Do not back up to tape large number of files (over 1 000 000 files in 1 000 folders) in one tape job if your Veeam backup server uses Microsoft SQL Server Express edition.
 Processing a large number of files will result in considerable performance penalty.
-Also bear in mind that the usage of Microsoft SQL Server Express Edition is limited by the database size up to 10 Gb.
-If you plan to have larger databases, use other editions of Microsoft SQL Server.
+Note that the usage of Microsoft SQL Server Express Edition is limited by the database size up to 10 GB.
+If you plan to have larger databases, use other editions of Microsoft SQL Server or PostgreSQL.